hyperledger/firefly-fir/text/0012-namespace-isolation.md

 **Multi-party namespace**

 This namespace is shared with one or more other FireFly nodes.
-It requires three types of communication plugins (blockchain, data exchange, and shared storage).
+It requires three types of communication plugins - blockchain, data exchange, and shared storage.
 Org and node identities must be claimed with an identity broadcast when joining the namespace, which establishes credentials for blockchain and data exchange communication.
 Shared objects can be defined in the namespace (such as datatypes and token pools), and details of them will be implicitly broadcast to other members.